Hans Henric von Essen

-Hans Henric von Essen (circa 1800).

 Count Hans Henric von Essen (26 September 1755 – 28 June 1824) was a Swedish officer, courtier and statesman.

 Biography

 Hans Henric von Essen was born at Kavlås Castle in Tidaholm Municipality, Västra Götaland County, Sweden.
 He was a member of the Essen family.
 He was educated at Uppsala University.
 He entered the army, becoming a cornet at age 18.
 He accompanied Gustav III in his travels and campaigns.
 He accompanied Gustav III at the 1792 masquerade ball at the Royal Opera House in Stockholm on 16 March 1792, where the king was shot and mortally injured.
 Hans Henrik von Essen was credited with immediately ordering the doors to the ballroom to be locked, in order not to let the assassin getaway.

 In 1788, Hans Henric von Essen was the center of a scandal at the royal court.
 He had for about ten years been involved in a relationship with the famous lady-in-waiting Augusta von Fersen.
-In 1788, however, he proposed to Charlotta Eleonora De Geer (1771-1791) and was accepted.
+In 1788, however, he proposed to Charlotta Eleonora De Geer (1771–1791) and was accepted.
 His proposal was met with great dislike within the royal court because of sympathy with the popular Augusta von Fersen, and he was challenged to a duel by captain count Adolph Ribbing.
 Ribbing had also proposed to De Geer but had been declined by her father, which he refused to accept as he believed he had reasons to think that De Geer preferred him and that Essen had proposed because of economic reasons, as De Geer was very wealthy, and as von Essen's proposal and marriage plans were commonly disliked within the court.
 The duel took place in the royal riding house in the presence of several officers and led to the defeat of von Essen, who was slightly injured.
 The duel was regarded as a scandal and a crime against the King.